by Dylan Bartlett

 Another thing you’ll need to dump to avoid mental fatigue is perfectionism.
 You don’t need to be perfect to pass the ACFT, and if you strive for perfection, you’re only going to disappoint yourself.

 Finally… Don’t Panic

 The best advice we can offer is this: Don’t panic.
 The ACFT won’t fully roll out until October 2020.
 There is time to practice and if you’re planning to enlist, you still have plenty of time to prepare.
+Staying calm during the ACFT is the first step to a great score.
 Good luck!